bob-gray/serviceberry/website/docs/plugins.md

 }
 ```

+Next run `npm install serviceberry` in `echo/`.

-Next create a new file `echo\service.js` and save the JavaScript below as its contents.
+Next create a new file `echo/service.js` and save the JavaScript below as its contents.

 ```javascript
 const {createTrunk} = require("serviceberry"),